Angela Seo: Xiu Xiu

+On the fifth track off of Dear God, I Hate Myself, "Hyunhye's Theme", Stewart dedicates the song's title and lyrical content to Seo.
+They write about Seo's work ethic, personal life, and impact on the band, as well as naming the track after her.

 Seo's vocals debuted on 2012's Always, with her vocals being featured prominently on "Honey Suckle".
 She continued to contribute to Angel Guts: Red Classroom and played a series of live shows with Stewart and Shayna Dunkelman covering the soundtrack from Twin Peaks.
 These covers were later rerecorded into a Record Store Day release Plays The Music Of Twin Peaks.

 Seo starred in the music video for the title track of 2017's Forget.
 In the music video, she portrays a stage musician playing the keyboard as a heckler yells sarcastic comments and throws banana peels at her.
 Seo also directed the music video for "Wondering".
 She directed the music videos for "Scisssssssors", "Pumpkin Attack On Mommy and Daddy" and "It Comes Out As A Joke" for 2019's Girl with Basket of Fruit.
 Seo also contributes vocals on the album, and co-produced the entire album alongside Greg Saunier of Deerhoof.

 Seo contributes vocals to "Fuzz Gong Fight" from 2021's Oh No, and directed and starred in the music videos for "A Bottle Of Rum", "Rumpus Room" and "Sad Mezcalita".